School of Graduate Studies Awards

-The University of Toronto Fellowships are awarded on a competitive basis, so the number awarded in any year depends on academic performance.
-The value of University of Toronto Fellowships awarded annually to students can range from $1000 to $6,000.
+Master of Science in Planning Awards are awarded on a competitive basis, so the number awarded in any year depends on academic performance.
+The value to students can range from $1000 to $6,000.

 Ian D. Macpherson Award